niravdevganiya/Atlas/docs/releases/V0.1/UserGuide.md

 # 26. Understanding Validation Failures

-When Atlas rejects invalid input, the user should treat the result as an indication that the requested operation violates an established contract.

-Typical categories of invalid input include:
+At the application/API boundary, invalid requests may include:

 - invalid Resource identity,
-- invalid object type,
 - invalid spatial values,
 - missing required data,
 - invalid relationship data,
 - invalid Resource state.

+These requests are rejected according to the specific operation's established contract.

+Invalid object types are also rejected at relevant engineering boundaries.
+This is primarily an API/application contract rather than a normal graphical-user error.

 The exact error type and message depend on the specific API or operation.

-Users should not assume that all failures have the same error format.

 ---